adnair2024/blog-source/content/post/stationary.md

 journaling.
 This makes it great for editing notes that I wrote previously.
 The ink dries faster than the Aihao.
 The only drawback of this pen is really that it feels cheap in your hand; chunky but light.
-Well, that and the slight bleeding onto the other side of the pen.
-This pen feels like if it drops, it would shatter into 30 pieces.
+Well, that and the slight bleeding onto the other side of the page.
+This pen feels like if it drops, it would shatter into pieces.
 The amazing writing quality makes up for the cheap build quality.

 ### Journal - Mnemosyne A5 Notebook